Discover

 In the upper right corner, there is a section that defines the range of time that Energy Logserver will search in terms of conditions contained in the search bar.
 The default value is the last 15 minutes.

-After clicking this selection, we can adjust the scope of the search by selecting one of the three tabs in the drop-down window:
+After clicking this selection, you can adjust the scope of the search by selecting one of the three tabs in the drop-down window:

-Absolute: using two calendars we define the time range for which the search results are to be returned.
+• Absolute: using two calendars you define the exact start and end time for which the search results are to be returned.

 Fields